searls/jasmine-given/README.md

 The big idea is "why approximate given-when-then, when we could actually just use them?"

-The small idea is "if we couldn't write so English along with our `it` blocks then we'd be encouraged to write cleaner, clearer matchers to articulate our expectations."
+The small idea is "if we couldn't write English along with our `it` blocks then we'd be encouraged to write cleaner, clearer matchers to articulate our expectations."

 Both ideas are pretty cool.
 Thanks, Jim!

 ## Example (CoffeeScript)

-Oh, and jasmine-given looks *much* nicer in CoffeeScript, so I'll show that example:
+Oh, and jasmine-given looks *much* nicer in CoffeeScript, so I'll show that example first:

 ``` coffeescript